SarahBunker/minesweeper/README.md

 - dirt brown to clicked spots
 - change cursor to shovel
 - don't allow clicks if the click moves off the original tile?

+Breadcrumbs:
+Why is it hitting the
+  handleLeftVisibleCell
+when it is doing the recursive calls?